 During training, you can use treats such as Sojos Simply Turkey Freeze-Dried Dog Treats or Zuke’s Mini Naturals Chicken Recipe Dog Treats to reward your dog for doing the right behavior (or Whole Life Pure Chicken Originals to entice your cat to play).
 If your cat isn’t much into food, you can also strengthen your bond with your cat by pulling out the aforementioned bird cat toy to say “Thanks for coming when I called you,” for example.

 Teaching your pet that being around you is fun—whether that’s because you do positive reinforcement training or because you are really good at chase games—goes a long way towards earning your dog’s trust and learning how to get a cat to like you.
-If you also make sure to give your pet the space she wants when she wants it, you will soon be your pet’s favorite person.
+If you also make sure to give your pet the space they want when they want it, you will soon be your pet’s favorite person.
 A little thought goes a long way when it comes to making your dog or cat happy!